Multiplicative partial isometries, manageability, and C*-algebraic quantum groupoids: Introduction

 {\sc Acknowledgments.}

-The author wishes to thank Michel Enock and Jean Michel Vallin, who encouraged him to pursue this direction of research while the author was visiting Jussieu to report on the theory of the $C^*$-algebraic quantum groupoids of separable type in its initial stages.
-The author also wishes to thank Piotr Hajac and Banach Center (IMPAN, Warsaw) for their hospitality, where the first report on this work was given in 2018, then further developed during his stay there in 2019.
-Finally, the author wishes to specifically acknowledge Alfons Van Daele, for his constant encouragement and support over the years, through various stages in the overall project on locally compact quantum groupoids.
-This work is part of the project ``New Geometry of Quantum Dynamics'' supported by EU grant H2020-MSCA-RISE-2015-691246 and co-financed by Polish Government grants 328941/PnH/2016 and W2/H2020/2016/317281.
+First, the author wishes to specifically acknowledge Alfons Van Daele, for his constant encouragement and support over the years, through various stages in the overall project on locally compact quantum groupoids.
+For this particular project, the author wishes to thank Michel Enock and Jean Michel Vallin, who encouraged him to pursue this direction of research while the author was visiting Jussieu to report on the theory of the $C^*$-algebraic quantum groupoids of separable type in its initial stages.
+The author also wishes to thank Piotr Hajac and Banach Center (IMPAN, Warsaw) for their hospitality, where the first report on this work was given in 2019 (as part of the project ``New Geometry of Quantum Dynamics''), then further developed in a later visit.